praekeltfoundation/vumi2/README.md

 ```

 Configuring LSP depends on your editor.
 In most cases, the default configuration for the relevant plugin or extension should be suitable.

+## Release process

+To release a new version, follow these steps:

+1. Make sure all relevant PRs are merged and that all necessary QA testing is complete
+1. Make sure release notes are up to date and accurate
+1. In one commit on the `main` branch:
+   - Update the version number in `pyproject.toml` to the release version
+   - Replace the UNRELEASED header in `CHANGELOG.md` with the release version and date
+1. Tag the release commit with the release version (for example, `v0.2.1` for version `0.2.1`)
+1. Push the release commit and tag
+1. In one commit on the `main` branch:
+   - Update the version number in `pyproject.toml` to the next pre-release version
+   - Add a new UNRELEASED header in `CHANGELOG.md`
+1. Push the post-release commit